rezar12/DREPAL-IPCITOOLSKIT-DOC/docs/source/Left_panel.rst

-Left panel
+Left Panel
 ==========

-USE OF DISK RESSOURCES
+Use of disk ressources
 -----------------------
 * **Donut diagram of free and used space**